StevenLOL/AbTextSumm/README.md

 **If you use the code here, please cite this paper:**

-Banerjee, Siddhartha, Prasenjit Mitra, and Kazunari Sugiyama. _"Multi-Document Abstractive Summarization Using ILP based Multi-Sentence Compression."_ Proceedings of the 24th International Joint Conference on Artificial Intelligence (IJCAI 2015), Buenos Aires, Argentina.
+Siddhartha Banerjee, Prasenjit Mitra, and Kazunari Sugiyama. _"Multi-Document Abstractive Summarization Using ILP based Multi-Sentence Compression."_ Proceedings of the 24th International Joint Conference on Artificial Intelligence (IJCAI 2015), Buenos Aires, Argentina.
 2015.